PabloOrazi/youtube-script-cloud/README.md

     git clone https://github.com/PabloOrazi/youtube-script-cloud.git
     ```

 3. Run `make install` in Linux.
-In Windows, if Make is not installed, 	`pip install --upgrade pip` and	`pip install -r requirements.txt`
+In Windows, if Make is not installed, 	`pip install --upgrade pip`,	`pip install -r requirements.txt` and `python models_setup.py`

 To run the Flask App